 - 1.1.
-This ACP, triggered by the withdrawal of the GAM VOR, is a proposal by DSA to replace the existing conventional SIDs and the outdated PDRs with RNAV-1 (GNSS) SID procedures designed to provide controlled airspace linkage for aircraft departing from DSA to enter the en-route ATS route network.
-An additional portion of controlled airspace is required to achieve full containment of the ROGAG SIDs.
+This ACP, triggered by the withdrawal of the GAM VOR, is a proposal by DSA to replace the existing conventional SIDs and the outdated PDRs with RNAV-1 (GNSS) SID procedures designed to provide controlled airspace linkage for aircraft departing from DSA to enter the ATS route network.
+It is considered that an additional portion of controlled airspace (CAS) is required to achieve containment of the ROGAG SIDs.
 As the SIDs are not a full replication of the existing procedures, it is proposed that the Noise Preferential Routings (NPRs) be amended to be coincident with the proposed departure profiles.
 No further changes to the Noise Abatement Procedures are proposed.
 The proposal also includes the intention to introduce a suite of RNAV IAPs to complement the existing ILS procedures. - 1.2.
 Part B of the ACP document is the Operational Report and provides a description of the proposed changes and justification for them.
 It details the operational and environmental objectives to be achieved with the SIDs and how the proposed procedure designs have been developed and largely integrated within the airspace arrangements.
 It also details how the environmental objectives have been balanced against the operational and flight safety requirements in the configuration of the procedures, both in the general development of the SID procedures and in specific terms for each procedure. - 1.3.
-This part of the ACP relies heavily on the documentation provided for the Consultation Phase of the ACP development, which comprises the Stakeholder Consultation Document together with its technical Annexes, which detail each SID procedure individually, and the Post-Consultation Report.
+This part of the ACP relies heavily on the documentation provided for the Consultation Phase of the ACP development, which comprises the Stakeholder Consultation Document together with its technical Annexes, which detail each SID procedure individually, and the Post-Consultation Report. - 1.4.
 The above documents are submitted separately as part of the ACP, as detailed in Part A of the ACP document bundle.
 In order not to create excessive duplication between this document and the supporting documents, cross-referencing to information contained in the supporting documents is made to the maximum extent practicable.
-The narrative in this document amplifies, where necessary, the technical procedure design aspects in greater detail than was appropriate to the Stakeholder Consultation Document and Report to enable the CAA to carry out its Operational and Environmental Assessments of the proposal. - 1.4.
+The narrative in this document amplifies, where necessary, the technical procedure design aspects in greater detail than was appropriate to the Stakeholder Consultation Document and Report to enable the CAA to carry out its Operational and Environmental Assessments of the proposal. - 1.5.
+As there was a Supplementary Consultation that focused upon the classification of the additional portion of CAS, the associated documentation is also submitted. - 1.6.
 The ACP project commenced with a 'kick-off' meeting with the CAA in December 2016 followed by a Framework Briefing on 1 February 2017.
 Documents 1 and 2 in the ACP Document Bundle are the Framework Brief Presentation and the associated Minutes.
 The development of options for the proposal was iterative and engagement with key stakeholders took the form of a series of Focus Groups with ATM, airline, aviation and community representatives held between February and August 2017.
 The 13-week Stakeholder Consultation ran from 25 September to 22 December 2017 and the Post-Consultation Report was published on 12 February 2018.
-Details of the engagement and consultation process are given in Part D of the ACP.
+The Supplementary Consultation ran for four weeks from 10 May to 7 June 2019.
+Details of the engagement and consultation activities are given in Part D of the ACP.